semantizer/semantizer-typescript/README.md

 | <img src="logos/logo-inria.svg" alt="logo of INRIA"> | [INRIA](https://inria.fr/) | The National Institute for Research in Computer Science and Automation is a French public scientific and technological institution specializing in mathematics and computer science.
 Also called the National Institute for Research in Digital Science and Technology. |
 | <img src="logos/logo-startinblox.png" alt="logo of Startin’blox"> | [Startin'Blox](https://startinblox.com/) | Startin’blox is a company who develops an innovative and ethical technology based on interoperable standards.
 It goes against the multiplication of siloed proprietary platforms logic, and argues that a truly open web must be built now. |

-This library is supported by these projects or organizations:
+This library is also supported by these projects or organizations:

 |  | Name | Description |
 | -----------| --------| ----------- |